neoforged/governance/maintainer-policies-and-guidelines.md

 - `c` tags in 1.21+ NeoForge should be kept in sync with Fabric's `c` tags as close as possible.
 New `c` tags or changes to existing `c` tag should by ran by Fabric to ensure they will agree to make the same changes. `c` tags are to be a standard between loaders with Fabric being our main partner in this effort.

-  - Failure to meet this expectation will result in the change being undone so NeoForge matches Fabric again and the incident reviewed to understand how we failed to communicate with Fabric.
+  - Failure to meet this expectation will result in incident being reviewed to understand how we failed to communicate with Fabric.
+The PR in question could be reverted out of NeoForge if Fabric rejects the tag changes.
+Will be handled on a case-by-case basis.

 ## Guidelines